shrush2107/Exploring-StackOverFlow-Data/README.md

     jupyter notebook
     ```

-2. In the browser window that opens, navigate to the `pandas prac.ipynb` file and open it.
+2. In the browser window that opens, navigate to the `StackOverFlow_Analysis.ipynb` file and open it.

 3. Run the cells in the notebook to see the pandas functionalities in action.